 If you go ahead with Worldwide Brands, don't let your investment go to waste.
 Get involved in the forum, make use of the support team and research the products you'd like to sell to make sure you're choosing the best options.

 Once you've found a promising market, get some listings up quickly to start bringing that money back in.

 You can sell on eBay (great for the huge amount of buyer traffic it brings in, but also quite competitive), or any of the many promising alternatives.

 The best way to get yourself a solid profit margin is via your own online store.
 That way you eliminate the competition you'd typically find on mega platforms such as eBay.
 You can learn about the pros and cons of setting up your own online store here.

 If you find the price a little steep or you've decided that Worldwide Brands is not for you, there are definitely other options out there.
-Some say that you can find wholesalers and dropshippers with simple Google searches, and perhaps if you're very search-savvy then you can find the gems between the scams, but it's definitely not the safest option.
+Some say that you can find the best dropshippers and wholesalers with simple Google searches, and perhaps if you're very search-savvy then you can find the gems between the scams, but it's definitely not the safest option.